Software is composed of modules which are composed of lines of code.

 In the organization of business action plans, it is important to break down objectives into steps in order to achieve them and to know whether steps are nested within a higher level or whether they are adjacent.

-This may all seem rather academic, but it is part of the experience, of the training which leads to formulating plans.
+This may all seem rather academic, but it is part of formulating plans.
 This is where we talk about breaking it down and building up.

 Bottom up projects